PowerCodersOrg/powercoders.org/site/content/participant/_index.md

     * 13-week intensive programming course with dedicated specialisation tracks (Web Design, Advanced JavaScript, Java, Testing, DevOps, etc.)

-    * Weekly social & business skills curriculum during school phase
+    * Weekly social & business skills curriculum during the IT bootcamp

     * Scholarships to cover the participation fee (5,000 CHF) for those who are not funded by social assistance